 Yass, the dope was good, so was NY celebration!
 All best to y’al canna folks!

-For the indoor growing here is a present from Canna Santa, no words, all is clear.
+For the indoor growing herein below are the presents from Canna Santa, no words, all is clear.
 That is how to optimize the space issue for indoor weed growing, to let your baby grow well in a lower tent —

-No words, watch the pictures from the cannabis community in twitter: very special thanks to Tim19901030 for the solution demonstrated.
+No words, watch the pictures from the cannabis community in twitter: very special thanks to our twitter mate Tim for the solution demonstrated.
 It’s genious!
 We call it “Engineering solution”.
 Easy!

 Feel it’s not enough?
 Want more art than Engineering?
 Okay!
 Here we go another solution — only look at it, it’s dope! and so artistic, and we call it “Artistic solution”!
 Suggested by the Coffeeshop_Guru.
 Only fantasy may limit the shape of such, hahaha!